cloudentity/vertx-tools/README.md

 ### Modules configuration and Docker

-If you build your application using modules with environment variable references TODO (see <<Configuration references>>) it's easy to run it in Docker container.
+If you build your application using modules with environment variable references (see [Configuration references](#config-references) it's easy to run it in Docker container.

 Your `modules` configuration attribute should have following value: